Coopernook, New South Wales

-Coopernook is a small town in mid-north New South Wales, Australia (post code 2426).
+Coopernook is a small town in mid-north New South Wales, Australia.
 It is located 24 kilometres north of Taree and 11 kilometres west of Harrington and is administered by Mid-Coast Council.
-At the 2016 census, Coopernook and the surrounding area had a population of 538 people.
+At the 2021 census, Coopernook and the surrounding area had a population of 625 people, while the town itself had 430 inhabitants.
 It was formerly situated on the Pacific Highway, until 22 March 2006, when the Coopernook Bypass was opened.
 The old highway crossed the Lansdowne River on a narrow iron girder bridge.

 History

 The name "Coopernook" means "the elbow" in the local Aboriginal language, Biripi.
 This name refers to the bend in the Lansdowne River which looks like an elbow of an arm.

 Early settlers included Calvin, Rose, Eggins, Gillogilly, Longworth, Latham, Towers and Buchanan.
 A sandstone obelisk erected in 1997 commemorates the combatants in World War I, World War II and the Vietnam War.

 Population

-In the 2016 Census, there were 538 people in Coopernook.
-86.5% of people were born in Australia and 91.9% of people spoke only English at home.
-The most common responses for religion were Anglican at 33.5%, followed by atheism at 24.4%.
+In the 2021 Census, there were 430 people in Coopernook.
+86.0% of people were born in Australia and 92.3% of people spoke only English at home.
+The most common responses for religion were No Religion 36.7%, Anglican 23.3% and Catholic 12.1%.